 AgriTech India 2014 exhibition will, therefore, be an eye opener for the growers, wholesalers, importers, exporters and all other stakeholders of every segment of Agriculture and Farm Machinery, Equipment and allied sectors who want to expand and diversify their activities.

-Concurrently we are also organizing DairyTech India 2014 and International Poultry & Livestock Expo 2014 (IPL expo).
+Concurrently we are also organizing DairyTech India 2014, International Poultry & Livestock Expo 2014 (IPL expo) and Graintech India 2014.